calstyles/Capstone481-DatabaseSetup/README.md

 # MVP-Capstone480
 For this project, I am running a pgAdmin database and I will be building the database structure that we will be using for a set of electric vehicles for Critical Microgrid Services.
-This project will be dealing with data analysis and managing how things are getting stored inside of the database.
+This project will be dealing with data analysis and managing how data is getting stored inside of the database.
 The database currently has the following battery information inside of it:

   -voltage